rpy2/rpy2/doc/source/server.rst

 Client
 ------

+Using Python's socket module, implementing a client is just as easy.
+We write the code for ours into a file `rpyclient.py`:

 .. literalinclude:: _static/demos/rpyclient.py

-Evaluating R code on a local server defined as above, listening on port 9090 is then:
+Evaluating R code on a local server as defined in the previous section, listening on port 9090 is then:

 .. code-block:: bash